FlagMotori/writeups/docs/forensic/writeups/2024/Urmia-CTF/hidden-coordinates.md

 from scapy.all import *
 pcap = rdpcap("icmp.pcapng")
 for packet in pcap:
-     #if is not icmp request, skip the packet
      if packet[ICMP].type != 8:
          continue
      #print ttl of IP layer
      print(chr(packet[IP].ttl), end='')
 ```

----
 ??? success "FLAG :triangular_flag_on_post:"
     <div>`uctf{Iran_K4run_River}`</div>